by Kuddus Issiyev

 Runic Ancient Turkic script came into the world before the 7th century AD.
 It consisted of 37 or 38 graphemes, which were written separately from each other.
 The script was created on the basis of Sogdian non-cursive alphabet, which, in turn, ascends to Aramaic.
 Orkhon script was written from the right to the left.
 Most of consonant graphemes had several variants of spelling depending on vowels next to them.
 The system of denoting of vowels is based on the opposition of syllables containing forward and back vowels.
 Each grapheme denotes a syllable or a phoneme.

-search and study of the monuments.
+This script was very suitable for rock inscriptions and inscriptions on wooden boards and sticks.
+For the first time monuments of Orkhon script were found in the river Yenisei valley (today’s Russia) in the time of Peter the Great at the end of the 17th and the beginning of the 18th centuries.
+At the end of 19 centuries the Russian and Finnish expeditions were dispatched to Orkhon river (today’s Mongolia) for the search and study of the monuments.
 Orkhon inscriptions are found on the gravestones, stele and obelisks, which describe the most important moments of life of the buried person.
 Next to the obelisks are found the stone statues, which personify the main enemies killed by the buried.
 Mainly, Uighur Orkhon inscriptions were created in the time of Orkhon Uighur Qaghanate, which existed in 745-840.
 They are the Selenga stone, Qarabalasaghun inscription, Sevrey stone, Terkhin and Tesin inscriptions.
 In those inscriptions we can find details on the history of the Qaghanate.
 Some samples of the Orkhon runic in the Uighur language were also found in Eastern Turkestan.
 But they are insignificant in number.
 The important fact is that so-called «Ancient Turkic language» actually is divided into 2 languages – the language of Ancient Turkic Runic inscriptions and the language of Ancient Uighur inscriptions.
 These two languages practically are the same.
 Creators of the Ancient Uighur manuscripts in Eastern Turkestan in one manuscript write, that they translated certain text from the certain language into Turkic, and in others the same translators write, that they translated the text into the Turkic Uighur language.
 (Shingko Seli-Tutung – Altun Yaruq – Suvarnaprabhasa).
 Uighur interpreters, monks and officials knew that the literary and linguistic tradition, which ascended to the Runic obelisks on Orkhon river, was uninterrupted and continuous, irrespective of change of religion and customs, and this tradition was related to the creators of the first written texts who called their language Turkic.

 Uighur script was created on the basis of Sogdian cursive (italic) alphabet not later than the beginning of the 1st millennium.
 The earliest work written in the Uighur language in Uighur script “Huastuanift” – “Penitential pray of Manicheists” was dated by the Soviet researcher S.E.Malov the 5th century A.D.
 After having studied the Chinese historical chronicles, Uighur historian Turghun Almas asserts, that Uighur script came into the world several centuries before Christ.